 West African French is helpful in countries such as Senegal, the Ivory Coast, Mali, Benin, and Burkina Faso.
 It exhibits unique features impacted by the region’s languages and cultures.

 Around 40% of Benin’s population speaks French, and Fongbe is another common tongue.
-Hearing both languages mixed, with rare loan words or code-switching, is expected.
+Hearing both languages in mixed form, with rare loanwords or code-switching, is expected.

-Only some academic sources exist regarding the particularisms of Beninese French, which has adapted the meanings of several French terms over time.
+Only a few academic sources address the particularisms of Beninese French, which has adapted the meanings of several French terms over time.

 (ii) Kinshasa / Central African French

-Congolese (Kinshasa) French is spoken in the Democratic Republic of Congo and neighboring places in Central Africa, such as Cameroon and Gabon.
+Congolese (Kinshasa) French is spoken in the Democratic Republic of the Congo and in neighboring Central African countries, including Cameroon and Gabon.

-Being the largest French-speaking country globally, DRC has developed its unique dialect and slang while using French in business, education, and government.
+As the largest French-speaking country in the world, the DRC has developed its own dialect and slang, while French is used in business, education, and government.

 The language is spoken at a slower pace with a more relaxed articulation.
-These differences in structure and language make Congolese French a distinct form of the language.
+These structural and lexical differences make Congolese French a distinct variety of the language.

 Congolese French is spoken differently from standard French.
 This dialect uses elongated vowel sounds and highlights tone.
-It mirrors the linguistic variousness and cultural heritage of Central Africa.
+It mirrors the linguistic variety and cultural heritage of Central Africa.

 (iii) Algerian / Maghrebi French